-Wastewater Treatment Division operates and maintains a multi-awarded 1.5 million gallons per day (mgd) North Water Reclamation Facility.
+The Wastewater Treatment Division operates and maintains the 1.95 million gallons per day (mgd) North Water Reclamation Facility (NWRF).
 All of the wastewater from residential and commercial customers is treated using the Integrated Film Activated Sludge (IFAS) technology.
-Our goal is to operate the WRF as a good neighbor, minimize odors, and return the treated effluent to the creeks while meeting all state and federal standards.
+Our goal is to operate the WRF as a good neighbor, minimize odors, and return the treated effluent to the creeks while meeting or exceeding all state and federal standards.

 North Water Reclamation Facility

-The North Water Reclamation Facility opened on May 12, 2011 key features include:
+The North Water Reclamation Facility (NWRF) opened on May 12, 2011, key features include:

 - High Speed Turbo Blowers

-This is only the second application of these blowers in Colorado.
-The blowers supply all of the air for the biological process of treating the wastewater and are much more energy efficient than conventional waste water treatment blowers.
-Electricity is largest cost of these types of facilities.
-It is anticipated that this equipment will reduce energy consumption by 15%.
-Staff redirects heat from the blowers to assist in heating other parts of the building resulting in additional cost savings.
+The blowers supply all of the air for the biological process of treating the wastewater and are much more energy-efficient than conventional wastewater treatment blowers.
+Electricity is the largest cost of these types of facilities.
+This equipment reduces energy consumption by up to 15% over conventional positive-displacement blowers.

 - Outdoor Aeration Basins

 Four basins - each hold approximately 200,000 gallons of wastewater.
 Each basin contains millions of pieces of IFAS Media.
 The IFAS media give the bacteria more surface area to cling to and grow.
-The Town's use of IFAS media enabled us to reduce the overall footprint of the facility by at least one third.
-For future expansion – we will not need to add acreage – just simply add more of the IFAS media.
+The Town's use of IFAS media enabled us to reduce the overall footprint of the facility by at least one-third.
+The current plant expansion project will expand this capacity by 150%.. –

 - 1,000 Acre Foot Re-Use Reservoir